enactjs/samples/sandstone/custom-skin/README.md

 to the limit of `generateBGColors` (or `generateTextColors` for text colors) and use the new color generated.

-After you change or edit the variables please check the app to see if there are any unintended changes applied to the non live preview components.
+After you add/remove or edit the variables please check the app to see if there are any unintended changes applied to the non live preview components.